Jannich Storch

-Jannich Victor Bøgelund Storch (born 12 May 1993) is a Danish footballer who plays as a goalkeeper for Lyngby Boldklub in the Danish Superliga.
+Jannich Victor Bøgelund Storch (born 12 May 1993) is a Danish footballer who plays as a goalkeeper for Randers FC in the Danish Superliga.
 Storch has amassed 3 youth caps for Denmark, playing for the Danish under-16s.

 Club career

 Early years

-Jannich Storch began his youth career at his hometown club of Helsinge Fodbold, where he was later picked up by Superliga team F.C.
-Nordsjælland in February 2009.
+Jannich Storch began his youth career at his hometown club of Helsinge Fodbold, where he was later picked up by Superliga team Nordsjælland in February 2009.

-In the summer of 2009, Storch attracted the attention of Blackburn Rovers during a Danish under-16 match in Portugal, whom he would go on trial with.
+In the summer of 2009, Storch attracted the attention of Blackburn Rovers during a Danish under-16 match in Portugal, with whom he would go on trial.
 He was later offered a contract by the English club after an impressive match for the youth team, making 12 saves and a penalty kick, but decided against signing with the Premier League team saying it was too early for him to leave Denmark.

 Nordsjælland

 Storch was included in the first team squad for FCN's 2011-12 Superliga season, as third choice goalkeeper behind Jesper Hansen and David Jensen.
 2 October 2011, Storch made his league debut, coming on as a half time substitute in a 1-0 win over SønderjyskE.